THE HARDY WOMEN'S SOCIETY

 The Library of Lost Trees, a mystery novel

-On a remote island off the coast of Maine in 1898, three young women discover a scholar’s body dashed against the forbidden cliffs.
-Ancient libraries and heirloom apple orchards lead them to a secret tracing back through time to the paradise gardens of antiquity.
+On a remote island off the coast of Maine in 1903, a young woman discovers a scholar’s body dashed against the forbidden cliffs.
+Ancient libraries and heirloom apple orchards lead her to a secret tracing back through time to the paradise gardens of antiquity.

-The Library of Lost Trees is a melding of mystery, botany, and an unexpected view on the mythology of the Garden of Eden.
+The Library of Lost Trees is a melding of mystery and botany—and an unexpected view on the mythology of the Garden of Eden.
 The novel arose out of research into the origins of the Hardy Women's Society

 "The lives these young women led were extraordinary," says Amanda.
-"I don't want to give away any spoilers, but the adventures they went through in 1898 involved mysterious deaths, unusual apple trees, and a stunning secret hidden on the island.
-We're very fortunate that Ada Gentry, Bunny, and Georgia all kept exhaustive records of their undertakings."
+"I don't want to give away any spoilers, but the adventures they went through involved mysterious deaths, unusual apple trees and a stunning secret hidden on the island.
+We're very fortunate that Ada and Bunny kept exhaustive records of their undertakings."

-The Hardy Women's Society is an international organization of women dedicated to a sense of adventure, scholarly pursuits, and camaraderie.
-Local chapters oversee committees responsible for activities as varied as urban exploration, travel, music, writing, archaeology, advice columns, classic-car restoration, gardening, and culinary arts.
-The society was founded on the ideals of three remarkable women who attended Tremlett Women's College together in 1898: Ada Gentry Adair, Georgia Campbell, and Bunny Sutton.
+The Hardy Women's Society is an international organization of women dedicated to a sense of adventure, scholarly pursuits and camaraderie.
+Local chapters oversee committees responsible for activities as varied as urban exploration, travel, music, writing, archaeology, advice columns, classic-car restoration, gardening and culinary arts.
+The society was founded on the ideals of the remarkable women who attended Tremlett Women's College together in 1903: Ada Gentry Adair and Bunny Campbell.

 Interested in joining?
 Chances are, you already know a member from one of our local chapters.
-Just ask her about joining.
-Basic membership has always been – and will always be – at no cost.
+Just ask her or them about joining.
+Basic membership has always been—and will always be—at no cost.
 Our esteemed founders created the society for all women.

 Men, don’t worry, you are not left out.
 The Hardy Women’s Society Men’s Auxiliary is an active and thriving organization and we encourage you to join.